mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 ```
 2923 Anpanaar C343531-7 NI PO IM G
-This system looks innocent enough, your average run- of-the-mill backwater dirtball.
+This system looks innocent enough, your average run-of-the-mill backwater dirtball.
 It isn't.
 Anpanaar suffers from what the I.I.S.S. sophontology experts call a “pathologically misstructured culture”.
 There are many things “wrong” with the Anpanaari culture but